Benefits of MicrO2

 One potential problem with oral appliance therapy for sleep apnea is that it can cause or aggravate temporomandibular joint disorder (TMJ).
 But the MicrO2 helps us avoid that.
 Because it’s a smaller device, we don’t have to build in a certain level of jaw movement, we have more flexibility to get the minimal jaw movement that will be best for your sleep apnea and your TMJ.

 The adoption of MicrO2 at the Las Vegas Institute for Advanced Dental Studies (LVI), the leading school for neuromuscular dentistry, is in large part because it allows us more freedom to find a physiologically comfortable position for your jaw.

-If you are looking for sleep apnea treatment that is comfortable, easy, and may even be better for your jaw, please call 201-546-8512 for an appointment with a sleep dentist at River Edge Dental.
+If you are looking for sleep apnea treatment that is comfortable, easy, and may even be better for your jaw, please call (201) 343-4044 or contact us today for an appointment with a sleep dentist at River Edge Dental.